ancybjohn02/Hakuna-Matata/README.md

 Introduction

-Welcome to Hakuna Matata - It's All Music!!, a simple and elegant web application designed to bring you the best of love melodies.
+Welcome to Hakuna Matata - It's All Music!!, a simple and elegant web application designed to bring you some music.
 This project is perfect for music lovers who want to enjoy their favorite tracks with a clean and user-friendly interface.
 Features

     Responsive Design: Enjoy a seamless experience on all devices.